HarSen0604/Financial_Advisor/README.md

 ### Tax Tracking and Saving Tips
 - Integrates tax tracking with personalized saving strategies.

+### Cumulative Suggestim system
+- Gets the suggestions both from the alogrithm built into the application as well as from LLM model by feeding the processed data.

 ## Tech Stack

 - **Python**: Core programming language for backend logic, data analysis, and AI tasks.